 Yes, it likely can.
 While with my weight it is not able to go what it claims to be able to do so but I am assuming if I was half of my weight it would be able to go quite close to 18 miles.
 With pedalling I have no doubt it would go much further just like it claims.

 I would recommend this bike if you are looking for something to get you into town and back.
-The only thing that might not work for people is just how big the bike itself is and either want to put new tires on it or get used to it.
+The only thing that might not work for people is just how big the bike itself is and they either want to put new tires on it or get used to it.

-Oh, and before I forget and wrap this up – how much does it cost to actually charge this bike?
+Oh, and before I forget and wrap this up – how much does it cost to charge this bike?
 The charger itself is a 96w output (2a at 48v) so 0.7680 Kwh and it takes about six-eight hours to charge.
 Going by the extreme that is eight hours needed to charge the battery and that my electric supplier charges me 18.974 per kWh, it cost me 15p to charge the bike.

 Update – 50 miles later.

 I have now written the bike for around 50 miles and I figured it is time for an update.
-The broken gear shifter is annoying me more than I would have assumed it would and am looking to replace it but I have noticed a few places on the bike I felt is questionable and have included photos below so do let me know!
+The broken gear shifter is annoying me more than I would have assumed it would and am looking to replace it but I have noticed a few places on the bike I felt are questionable and have included photos below so do let me know!

 The second bit, however, is far more worrying and that is a grinding noise I am hearing and I can not tell if it is coming from the engine or the front wheel.
 I will have a look at it and post an update once I find out what it is.